Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training 🎾

 The Vizsla Doberman should be very easy to train.
 Both parent breeds are highly intelligent, obedient, and loyal to their owners.
-The Vizsla Doberman responds well to training due to its eagerness to please its owner.
+The Vizsla Doberman responds well to training due to its eagerness to please their owner.

 Start training young to ensure your pup grows into a well-behaved adult.
 We recommend investing in obedience training to help build your dog’s confidence, improve sociability, and reduce the likelihood of aggression.
 While the Vizsla generally isn’t an aggressive breed, Doberman Pinschers are instinctually more protective, which may cause aggression in some individuals.